gnss-sdr/gnss-sdr/README.md

  * **NMEA 0183** is a combined electrical and data specification for communication between marine electronics such as echo sounder, sonars, anemometer, gyrocompass, autopilot, GPS receivers and many other types of instruments.
 It has been defined by, and is controlled by, the U.S. [National Marine Electronics Association](http://www.nmea.org/).
 The NMEA 0183 standard uses a simple ASCII, serial communications protocol that defines how data are transmitted in a *sentence* from one *talker* to multiple *listeners* at a time.
 Through the use of intermediate expanders, a talker can have a unidirectional conversation with a nearly unlimited number of listeners, and using multiplexers, multiple sensors can talk to a single computer port.
 At the application layer, the standard also defines the contents of each sentence (message) type, so that all listeners can parse messages accurately.
 Those messages can be sent through the serial port (that could be for instance a Bluetooth link) and be used/displayed by a number of software applications such as [gpsd](http://www.catb.org/gpsd/ "The UNIX GPS daemon"), [JOSM](https://josm.openstreetmap.de/ "The Java OpenStreetMap Editor"), [OpenCPN](http://opencpn.org/ocpn/ "Open Chart Plotter Navigator"), and many others (and maybe running on other devices).

  * **RINEX** (Receiver Independent Exchange Format) is an interchange format for raw satellite navigation system data, covering observables and the information contained in the navigation message broadcast by GNSS satellites.
 This allows the user to post-process the received data to produce a more accurate result (usually with other data unknown to the original receiver, such as better models of the atmospheric conditions at time of measurement).
 RINEX files can be used by software packages such as [GPSTk](http://www.gpstk.org), [RTKLIB](http://www.rtklib.com/) and [gLAB](http://gage14.upc.es/gLAB/).
 GNSS-SDR by default generates RINEX version [3.02](https://igscb.jpl.nasa.gov/igscb/data/format/rinex302.pdf).
-If [2.11](https://igscb.jpl.nasa.gov/igscb/data/format/rinex211.txt) is needed, it can be requested through a commandline flag when invoking the software receiver:
+If [2.11](https://igscb.jpl.nasa.gov/igscb/data/format/rinex211.txt) is needed, it can be requested through the `rinex_version` parameter in the configuration file:
 ~~~~~~
-$ gnss-sdr --RINEX_version=2
+PVT.rinex_version=2
 ~~~~~~

 * **RTCM SC-104** provides standards that define the data structure for differential GNSS correction information for a variety of differential correction applications.
 Developed by the Radio Technical Commission for Maritime Services ([RTCM](http://www.rtcm.org/overview.php#Standards "Radio Technical Commission for Maritime Services")), they have become an industry standard for communication of correction information.
 GNSS-SDR implements RTCM version 3.2, defined in the document *RTCM 10403.2, Differential GNSS (Global Navigation Satellite Systems) Services - Version 3* (February 1, 2013), which can be [purchased online](https://ssl29.pair.com/dmarkle/puborder.php?show=3 "RTCM Online Publication Order Form").
 By default, the generated RTCM binary messages are dumped into a text file in hexadecimal format.
 However, GNSS-SDR is equipped with a TCP/IP server, acting as an NTRIP source that can feed an NTRIP server.
 NTRIP (Networked Transport of RTCM via Internet Protocol) is an open standard protocol that can be freely download from [BKG](http://igs.bkg.bund.de/root_ftp/NTRIP/documentation/NtripDocumentation.pdf "Networked Transport of RTCM via Internet Protocol (Ntrip) Version 1.0"), and it is designed for disseminating differential correction data (*e.g.* in the RTCM-104 format) or other kinds of GNSS streaming data to stationary or mobile users over the Internet.
 The TCP/IP server can be enabled by setting ```PVT.flag_rtcm_server=true``` in the configuration file, and will be active during the execution of the software receiver.
 By default, the server will operate on port 2101 (which is the recommended port for RTCM services according to the Internet Assigned Numbers Authority, [IANA](http://www.iana.org/assignments/service-names-port-numbers "Service Name and Transport Protocol Port Number Registry")), and will identify the Reference Station with ID=1234.
 This behaviour can be changed in the configuration file: